mardiros/blacksmith/docs/source/user/register_routes.rst

    mypkg/resources/serviceB/resourceD.py

-Then to load all the resources, use the `aioli.scan` method:
+Then to load all the resources, use the `blacksmith.scan` method:

 ::

-   import aioli
+   import blacksmith

    # Fully load the registry with all resources
    aoili.scan("mypkg.resources")